No items found.

 Summary

-A sophisticated supply chain attack, dubbed "Mini Shai Hulud," has been attributed to the threat actor group TeamPCP.
+A sophisticated supply chain attack, dubbed "Mini Shai Hulud" has been attributed to the threat actor group TeamPCP.
 This operation involves the compromise of SAP-related npm packages through the injection of malicious preinstall scripts.
 The attack aims to harvest developer and CI/CD secrets from platforms such as GitHub, npm, and major cloud providers, with exfiltration occurring via attacker-controlled GitHub repositories.

 Affected Systems and/or Applications